 You can run up to 4M events through FlowSOM in a standard Premium and 8M events on Enterprise account.
 If you are an Enterprise Cytobank user and would like to run more events (up to 90M) through FlowSOM, please submit a support ticket to inquire about upgrading the compute power for your server.

 Can I run multiple FlowSOM runs at the same time?

 Yes.
 The number of runs you can run in parallel is a function of how your server is configured (i.e. how many supporting compute servers have been purchased by your site administrators).
 If you would like to run more FlowSOM runs in parallel than you currently are able to, please submit a support ticket to inquire about upgrading the compute power for your server.

 The clusters in the PDF output are overlapping and difficult to discern.
 How do I address this?

 If the clusters in your PDF output are overlapping, we recommend reducing the cluster size and/or reducing the target number of clusters.
 In some cases, it might help to use a different seed, or to interpret the SOM results in grid format instead of MST format (both formats are provided in PDF output).
-Alternatively, you can view and interact with your cluster and metacluster data in the resulting FlowSOM analysis experiment within the Working Illustration, which provides you with a way to analyze (meta)cluster abundance and marker expression at both a population-level and a single-cell level without the issue of overlap.
+Alternatively, you can view and interact with your cluster and metacluster data in the resulting FlowSOM analysis experiment within the Illustration Editor, which provides you with a way to analyze (meta)cluster abundance and marker expression at both a population-level and a single-cell level without the issue of overlap.